 View this post on Instagram

-This downtown Phoenixville eatery boasts friendly service, hearty breakfasts and fun décor.
+This downtown Phoenixville eatery boasts friendly service, hearty breakfasts and fun décor in a setting that’s uniquely American.
 Try the classic cheese omelet or French toast, or opt for something more adventurous like the Mexicali breakfast bowl (house chili over potatoes topped with two eggs, cheddar cheese, jalapenos, sour cream and grilled corn bread).

 200 Mill St., Phoenixville